GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 for developers to collaborate on the branch more readily.

 .. note::
-   When initially creating a pull request (PR) on GitHub, create it is a draft PR while work is ongoing and the PR isn't ready for testing, review, and merge consideration.
+   When initially creating a pull request (PR) on GitHub, create it as a draft PR while work is ongoing and the PR isn't ready for testing, review, and merge consideration.

 When you create the initial draft PR, please ensure that you apply appropriate labels.